What are my career options with a PhD?

 - Just because a job doesn’t require a PGR qualification doesn’t mean that you can’t apply; it may well be that the skills and knowledge that you’ve developed during your research degree make you a great candidate.

-- Many jobs that may suit you may not explicitly ask for a research degree as a requirement to apply.
-As a result, rather than asking 'who would employ someone with a PhD in X subject?' it can be useful to spend time thinking about your strengths and values.
+- Rather than asking 'who would employ someone with a PhD in X subject?' it can be useful to spend time thinking about which of your skills and values you want to use in your work.
 You can then instead ask (for example) 'who might employ someone with strong writing, presentation and mentoring skills who is interested in supporting equal access to education?'
 This is likely to help you widen your search from looking exclusively at jobs that ask for a PhD in your subject area.

 - It is more common to find jobs that require PGR-level degrees and experience in some sectors (e.g. pharmaceuticals, government research and policy, engineering research and development) than in others.
 This just means that, depending on your focus, you may have to be a little more explicit about how the skills and abilities you’ve developed through your postgraduate research are relevant to the employer in question.

 In their e-book, ‘The Career-wise researcher', Vitae organise post-PGR career options into five broad areas:

 - Non-research roles in higher education (e.g. administration, outreach, student services, wellbeing, technology transfer, research support etc.)

 - Research roles in sectors other than academia

 - Roles using your subject area but not research-based

 - ‘Anything goes’ – i.e. roles that don’t necessarily involve your subject area or research, but make use of your transferable skills